AntKing12/EmbeddedSystem/README.md

 ### Discussion
 Its can be seen that there is a big simlarity between the model and the real output. some small varitiy exists.
-This amy be due to real world errors in sampling a signal aswell as not getting exact signals with noice and frequency variations.
+This may be due to real world errors in sampling a signal aswell as not getting exact signals with noice and frequency variations.